Zorb's lined up ready to go at the top of the hill

 Hello, of course it's fun.
 I tried zorbing when a friend gave me a couple of tickets.
 She had bought them on Grab One, a 1 day sale site, and couldn’t use them herself.
 Due to expire at the end of the day in question - I know, no notice whatsoever - it was now or never.

 I took a towel and suitable clothing out to Zorb Rotorua (the second site at the time)… yes, I was going to be brave and have the wet experience.
 For that I would need dry clothing to get changed back into.

 There were a few hardy souls about including a couple of young English boys who'd already been down a few times.
-Despite goose pimpled skin and bouts of shivering they still went back for more (there's a spa pool to warm up between rides now).
+Despite goose pimpled skin and bouts of shivering they still went back for more (There's spa pools to warm up between rides).

 Jumping into the onsite vehicle we headed uphill to the zorb station.
 Nervously I watched as the others took their turns.
 When it came time for mine it was such a relief to find out the water inside the zorb was warm.

 I don’t think there's a dignified way of getting into a zorb.
 Diving in head first, I came to a screeching halt halfway - stuck on the plastic - then had to wiggle the rest of the way before falling face-first into the water.
 Hallelujah, it was like being in a steamy spa.

 Once it got going I couldn't help but laugh, the whole way.
-I felt like a bug trapped in a giant washing machine.
-The only thing missing were the soapsuds.
+I know how a bug trapped in a giant washing machine feels now.
+The only thing missing?
+Soapsuds.
 Swish up one side then the other, water up my nose, in my hair, I was soaked.
 It was such fun though.
 If it had been a warmer day I would have gone back up again and again because it could get seriously addictive.
 Funny thing though, the shortest ride is about 40 seconds but feels quite a lot longer when you’re in the ball.

-That's enough about me, let's get onto our two zorbing companies.
+That's enough about me, let's get onto the Zorb rides.